Ergus/gtags-mode/Readme.md

 The custom variable **gtags-mode-lighter** can be used to change the default mode-line message to use when the mode is enabled.

+The verbosity of messages printed can be controlled with **gtags-mode-verbose-level** higher verbose level implies more messages and 0 prints no messages at all (not recommended!!).
+The most verbose messages are not printed in the echo area, but only in the
+\*Messages\* buffer.